Construction begins on Medina 405 private social club at the historic Snell Arcade in St. Pete

 “We’re building Medina 405 deliberately,” said Managing Partner Ben Mandell in a press release.
 “This project is about long-term quality and member experience.
 Every decision reflects that standard.
 We believe St. Petersburg is ready for a private club that prioritizes authentic connection, intentional collaboration, and refined culture.”

-Medina 405 will include a billiards lounge, a cigar room, golf simulator, podcast studio, and a small media screening room | Medina 405
+Medina 405 will include a billiards lounge, golf simulator, podcast studio, and a small media screening room | Medina 405

 The nearly century-old Snell Arcade, where Medina 405 will be situated, is considered to be one of downtown’s most historically significant buildings.